 First, a hybrid model to optimize performance and costs

-For startups in Vietnam, especially SMEs, implementing a flexible working model is not only a global trend but also a strategic solution to reduce office costs and optimize human resource efficiency.
-According to research by Harvard Business Review, hybrid working models – combining onsite and remote – help increase employee productivity by up to 13%.
+For startups in Vietnam, especially SMEs, implementing a flexible working model is not only a global trend but also a strategic solution to reduce office costs and optimize personnel performance.
+According to research by Harvard Business Review, hybrid work models – combining onsite and remote – help increase personnel productivity by up to 13%.
 DPS.MEDIA has previously advised a startup in the natural cosmetics field to apply the 3-2 model: 3 days working from home, 2 days onsite.
 As a result, operating costs decreased by 271 million VND in the first quarter, and the working spirit of part-time staff was also significantly more positive.

-Compensation policies are not just about salary – design the experience
+Compensation policy is not just salary – design the experience

-In the context of limited financial resources when starting a business, high salaries are not always the decisive factor in retaining part-time staff.
-Instead, invest in “employee experience” – a concept emphasized by Jacob Morgan in the book The Employee Experience Advantage.
+In the context of limited financial resources when starting up, high salary is not always the deciding factor in retaining part-time personnel.
+Instead, invest in the “employee experience” – a concept emphasized by Jacob Morgan in the book The Employee Experience Advantage.
 Factors such as:

 - Flexible working hours: help students or other groups work flexibly around study and work schedules.